SteepWalk/3yr-Python-project/README.md

 # 3yr-Python-project

+HELLO!
+I'm Abdurahman Abdullahi.
+This is a brief description of the python program in this repository.

 This repositery contains a student registry python program that is capable of perfroming the following:
 1. Register a student
 2. Search a studet